mjaimin/DesignPatterns/Behavioural/State/README.md

 #Collaborations
 +	Context delegates state-specific requests to the current ConcreteState object.
 +	A context may pass itself as an argument to the State object handling the request.
 This lets the State object access the context if necessary.
 +	Context is the primary interface for clients.
 Clients can configure a context with State objects.
-Once a context is configured, its clients don’t have to deal with the State objects directly.
+Once a context is configured, its clients donâ€™t have to deal with the State objects directly.
 +	Either Context or the ConcreteState subclasses can decide which state succeeds another and under what circumstances.

 #Key Features
 The following key features characterize the State design pattern:
 +	States exist internally as part of an object.
 +	Objects change in certain ways when states change.
-Objects may appear to change classes, but they’re changing behavior that is part of the class.
+Objects may appear to change classes, but theyâ€™re changing behavior that is part of the class.
-+	Each state’s behavior depends on the current state of other states in the object
++	Each stateâ€™s behavior depends on the current state of other states in the object